sydasif/python-book/Intro.md

 # Introduction to Network Automation

-There is a sagnaficnt change in the networking industry which is driving the networking engineers and organizations to adopt the concepts and idea of network programmability and automation.
-To cater the need of organizational competitiveness, it is highly recomaned for networking professionals to learn the scripting languages and protocols as required new skillsets.
+There is a significant change in the networking industry which is driving networking engineers and organizations to adopt the concepts and ideas of network programmability and automation.
+To cater for the need for organizational competitiveness, it is highly recommended that networking professionals learn the scripting languages and protocols as required new skill sets.

 ## Introduction to Python

-Python is a modern and a powerful programming language that was developed by Guido van Rossum (Rivers & Koedinger, 2017).
+Python is a modern and powerful programming language that was developed by Guido van Rossum (Rivers & Koedinger, 2017).
 Python is a programming language that resembles Java.
 The language is, however, cleaner and easier to read than Java.
 Python has become a scripting language for choice for Network Engineering tasks.

 ## Examples where Python Scripting is used for Network Automation